shankarsridhar/ember-backstop-tutorial/README.md

 # Ember-Backstop Visual Test-Helper Tutorial

-The ember-backstop test helper makes it wicked easy for you to add powerful visual tests to your ember app.
-This tutorial is designed to show you how in under 5 minutes!
+The [ember-backstop test-helper addon](https://github.com/garris/ember-backstop) makes it **wicked easy** for you to add powerful visual tests to your ember app.
+This tutorial is designed to show you how in *about 5 minutes*.

 This tutorial starts with a fork of the EmberJS [Super Rentals](https://guides.emberjs.com/current/tutorial/ember-cli/) tutorial.
-We added the ember-backstop test helper to the project and configured everything for you so you can get right in and experience visual testing with everything all set up.
+We added the [ember-backstop](https://github.com/garris/ember-backstop) test helper to the project and configured everything for you so you can get right in and experience visual testing with everything all set up.
 Awesome.

 ## Prerequisites